goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 The installation of ``bluebream`` project template package is a one time process.
 Once the project package is ready, you don't require the ``bluebream`` project template package anymore.
-The project package you are going to create will be self-bootstrappable.
+Because, the project package you are going to create will be self-bootstrappable.

 .. _started-sample-project: